michtrofimov/DAIseg/README.md

 0.025    #admixture proportion of archaic introgression
 ```

-By default, the splitting times 550.000, 70000 and 55.000 are used to make lambda_arch, lambda_split and lambda_intr on Step 1 and make initiall guess for EM algorithm on Step 2.
+By default, the splitting times 550.000, 70.000 and 55.000 are used to make lambda_arch, lambda_split and lambda_intr on Step 1 and to make initiall guess for the EM algorithm on Step 2.

-*  __all.chr22.vcf.gz{.tbi}__ files where  all reference genomes(Outgroup and Archaic) and observable samples simultaneously with snps only (excluding indels, deletions etc.) is in it.
+*  __all.chr22.vcf.gz{.tbi}__ files containing all reference genomes (Outgroup and Archaic) and observable samples with snps only (excluding indels, deletions etc.).
 The main reason of it is to avoid inconsistencies.

 * __output.txt__ is a  file
 ```note